 I live in Lincoln, UK and work in the School of Education, College of Social Science at the University of Lincoln.
 I am also a founding member of the Social Science Centre, Lincoln, a Director of the Lincolnshire Co-operative Development Agency and a Governor of Branston Junior Academy, a school that I attended as a child and my daughter attends today.

 Previously, I worked as audiovisual archivist for Amnesty International’s Secretariat (2004-8) and as a film archivist at the British Film Institute’s conservation centre (2002-4).
-I am a qualified film archivist, with an MA in Film Archiving from the University of East Anglia (2002).
-During the 1990s, I studied Zen Buddhism, first at the School of Oriental and African Studies, University of London (1993-96), and then the University of Michigan (1996-8).
+I studied for an MA in Film Archiving at the University of East Anglia (2002) and during the 1990s, I studied Zen Buddhism, first at the School of Oriental and African Studies, University of London (1993-96), and then the University of Michigan (1996-8).
 Between 1998-2001, I lived in Japan and acted as a conduit and curator for Japanese, European and American avant-garde film and video artists.